-The term “High Speed Cutting” (also known as high-speed machining) is one that has grown in the manufacturing industry significantly in the past 5 to 10 years.
+The term “High-Speed Cutting” (also known as high-speed machining) is one that has grown in the manufacturing industry significantly in the past 5 to 10 years.
 In spite of its newfound ‘buzzword’ status, the definition of this process remains somewhat elusive, or at best is defined loosely as simply milling at a sufficiently high RPM.
-The reality of high speed cutting is a bit more nuanced, but nonetheless demands attention due to the significant efficiencies it affords.
-In this post we will take a look into the inception and development of the high-speed cutting as a process.
-Research and development of high speed cutting methodology was advanced most significantly in the late 70’s and early 80’s by way of the Advanced Manufacturing Research Program, funded by DARPA.
+The reality of high-speed cutting is a bit more nuanced but nonetheless demands attention due to the significant efficiencies it affords.
+In this post, we will take a look into the inception and development of high-speed cutting as a process.
+Research and development of high-speed cutting methodology were advanced most significantly in the late ’70s and early ’80s by way of the Advanced Manufacturing Research Program, funded by DARPA.
 The goal of this program was to identify a means of faster material removal by use of significantly higher RPM and feed rates than were traditionally employed.
 This program tested cutting speeds (Vc) that ranged from as little as 0.05 in/min to as high as 960,000 in/min and beyond.
-Similar research was being done in Europe during the mid 1980’s at the Technical University of Darmstadt.
-The results of these research efforts was the realization that the ‘sweet spot’ of a high speed cutting process varies depending on that material being milled as well as geometry of the cutting tool.
+Similar research was being done in Europe during the mid-1980s at the Technical University of Darmstadt.
+The results of these research efforts was the realization that the ‘sweet spot’ of a high-speed cutting process varies depending on that material being milled as well as geometry of the cutting tool.
 In general, these sweet spots are defined as follows:

 1.)
 Increased machining accuracy

 As the cutting speed increases, the cutting force decreases due to a phenomenon called thixotropy – or the property of a material to be “work softened” due to the shear strain imparted on it by the tool’s cutting edge, and then to revert back to the original hardness properties once the cutting process is complete.
 This property is particularly true for aluminum alloys, which makes aluminum an ideal candidate for high speed cutting processes.